shaheeramjad/ShaheerAmjad/README.md

 - 👯 I’m looking to collaborate on **Open Source**

-- 👨‍💻 All of my projects are available at [https://shaheer-amjad-portfolio.netlify.app/](https://shaheer-amjad-portfolio.netlify.app/)
+- 👨‍💻 All of my projects are available at [Shaheer's Portfolio](https://shaheerbyhisollabs.me/)

 - 📝 I regularly write articles on [https://www.linkedin.com/in/shaheer-amjad-software-engineer/](https://www.linkedin.com/in/shaheer-amjad-software-engineer/)